Spatial Impulse Response Analysis and Ensemble Learning for Efficient Precision Level Sensing: Conclusion

 In our study, we have demonstrated the creative potential of AI for addressing environmental challenges.
 We focused on utilizing sound and a specifically designed ML algorithm to accurately determine the fill levels of containers.
 Our AI-supported system classifies these levels with over 90\% accuracy, highlighting its efficacy in assessing waste container volumes.
 One of the system's major strengths is its incorporation of cost-effective components, which significantly enhance scalability and practical application.
 Furthermore, we explored the energy consumption associated with deploying AI models on resource-constrained devices.
 Understanding and optimizing energy consumption ensures prolonged battery life, reduced operational costs, and improved sustainability, all of which are vital for edge devices operating in diverse environments with limited power sources.
 Our approach not only offers a novel method for waste management but also suggests the broader applicability of sound-based classification systems in various scenarios.
-This methodology could be adapted for other container types or entirely different applications and settings, expanding the potential uses of sound in classification tasks.
+This methodology could be adapted for other container types, or even applied to entirely different applications and settings, such as surveillance systems for theft protection, thereby broadening the potential applications of sound in classification tasks.
 Looking forward, we hope our findings will inspire further research into the integration of AI technologies within waste management infrastructures.
 This study opens up new possibilities for how AI can enhance our environmental engagement and resource stewardship, presenting an exciting trajectory for the role of AI in advancing environmental technology.

-\section{ACKNOWLEDGMENT}
+\section{Acknowledgment}

 The authors would like to thank the students, Mr. Marvin Schacht for his support in constructing the demonstrators, and Mr. Marcel Andres for his assistance with the energy measurements.